mebobby2/linksrus/README.md

 * A facade is a software design pattern that abstracts the complexity of one or more software components behind a simple interface.
 In the context of microservice-based design, the facade pattern allows us to transparently compose or aggregate data across multiple, specialized microservices while providing a simple API for the facade clients to access it.
 * Most cloud providers run an internal metadata service that each computing node can query to obtain information about itself.
 This service is typically accessed via a link-local address such as 169.254.169.254 and nodes can perform simple HTTP GET requests to retrieve the information they are interested in.
+* Introduced in Go 1.11, Go Modules aim to replace Go Workspaces and the GOPATH.
+It is recommended to start using modules

 ## Notes
 ### Software Enginering Roles